Critical Swim Speed

 Calculation of CSS

-Analysis of the test result is by comparing it with the athlete's previous results for this test.
-It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's lactate threshold and critical swim speed.
+The test result is analysed by comparing it with the athlete's previous results for this test.
+It is expected that the analysis would indicate an improvement in the athlete's lactate threshold and critical swim speed with appropriate training between each test.

 This test is suitable for swimmers but not for individuals where the test would be contraindicated.

 Test reliability refers to the degree to which a test is consistent and stable in measuring what it is intended to measure.
 Reliability will depend upon how strict the test is conducted and the individual's level of motivation to perform the test.
-The following link provides various factors that may influence the results and test reliability.
+The following link provides various factors influencing the results and test reliability.

-CSS's concept has proven to be a valid and reliable measure of a swimmer's aerobic capacity.
-The obtained CSS value can be used to determine the swimmer's training times (Ginn 1993).
+CSS's concept has proven a valid and reliable measure of a swimmer's aerobic capacity.
+The obtained CSS value can determine the swimmer's training times (Ginn 1993).
 For example:

 Ginn also found that the CSS for a swimmer was about 80 to 85% of maximum 100 metres swim speed and 90 to 95% of their 400-metre swim speed.